 His droid whistled an affirmative, doubling the size of the numbers slowly scrolling towards zero on the main screen.
 Hobbie shook his head to clear it, and waited to release the hyperdrive and cut in the sublight engines.

 The tunnel of swirling light before him collapsed as they returned to normal space in the Noadd System.
-To his right was their small fleet, waiting at the rendezvous point.
+To his right was their small fleet, waiting at the rendezvous point for any stragglers.
 Since his comm unit wasn't working, he would have to rely on Argh to contact fleet control.
 "Argh, use your comm gear to get in touch with control and ask for permission to land as soon as possible.
 I'll get us as close as I can so you can reach them.
 Tell them there are two of us on board and one needs medical attention."

-"Hmph...medical attention," Ecla mumbled, sitting up a little.
+"Humph...medical attention?"
+Ecla mumbled, sitting up a little.
 Hobbie noticed from her profile as she glanced around that she was paler than before, her eyes still cloudy from sleep.
 "I think I need a whole new head."

-Hobbie chuckled, tucking a strand of loose hair behind her ear without even stopping to think about it first.
+Hobbie chuckled, tucking a strand of loose hair behind her ear without even stopping to think or worry about the action first.
 "We'll get you fixed up, good as new.
 I know for a fact that Starlight carries top quality bacta."
 He moved the X-wing towards the Mon Calamari cruiser, cautiously since his IFF was among the many systems still malfunctioning.
 His lower starboard engine was fluctuating wildly so he shut it down altogether, adjusting the power flow to the remaining three engines to compensate.

 As his fighter settled to the deck with little more than a shudder, Hobbie saw Wedge and Tycho make their way towards him from where they had been standing to one side.
-He already knew that he was going to get in trouble; he'd disobeyed a direct order from not only one, but two superior officers.
-But Ecla was safe and alive, and strangely that was all that mattered to him at the moment.
+He already knew that he was going to get in trouble-he'd disobeyed a direct order from not only one, but two superior officers-but Ecla was safe and alive, and strangely that was all that mattered to him at the moment.
 He'd take whatever punishment came because of his actions.

-The canopy cracked and hissed as it opened, sending cool air flowing over Hobbie.
+The canopy cracked and hissed as it opened, sending cool air and the sounds of the hangar flowing over Hobbie.
 "Ecla?" he said, giving her a slight shake.
 She sat up slowly, glancing around groggily.
 Her head drooped again, and Hobbie held her upright.
 There was a thud as a set of stairs with a small platform at the top made contact with the side of his ship.
 A medtech clambered up, knelt on the platform, and helped support Ecla.
 Techs and fire control personnel moved over the rest of his ship, spraying fire suppression liquid onto the smoking engine he'd been forced to shut down.

 "I think she got a pretty nasty knock on the head and her left arm is injured," Hobbie told the medtech as he helped lift her from the cockpit.
-Other medics gathered around with a repulsor bed and other various pieces of equipment, ready to take her to the medical bay.
+Other medics and droids gathered around with a repulsor bed and other various pieces of equipment, ready to take her to the medical bay.

 Hobbie pulled off his helmet and let it drop towards his feet.
 He placed a hand on either side of the cockpit and levered himself up.
 Although a little unsteady, his legs took his weight.
 He inhaled a deep breath and clambered over the side and down the ladder, every step tingling agony as the circulation started to return.

-"But sir, we did manage to--"
+"But sir, we did manage to-"

 "Um, well..."
 Larrdin went through several possible answers in his head, pretty sure that all of them could get him shot.
-"Sir, they fled before your mighty display of power, like children afraid of--"
+"Sir, they fled before your mighty display of power, like children afraid of-"